 Amongst all the changes and moves one thing has stayed the same, Shirley Reardon is still working for the company, still keeping the books and checking everything is done properly.

-1992- As the sport continues to grow and computers the internet! and facebook haven't really got going George realises that the public need a way of seeing and trying canoes and kayaks before they buy, and so pioneers the concept of 'come and try it' open day
+As the sport continues to grow and computers the internet and facebook haven't really got going, George realises that the public need a way of seeing and trying canoes and kayaks before they buy, and so pioneers the concept of 'come and try it' open day

-2011 to present day- Pete takes over the shop from George, George moves back to his homeland of Scotland WWTCC still continues to grow and still keeps in good contact with Geroge, Mr Mark Gee's continues to work for us although he thinks he'd like to retire some time soon.
+Pete takes over the shop from George, George moves back to his homeland of Scotland WWTCC still continues to grow and still keeps in good contact with George, Mr Mark Gee's continues to work for us although he thinks he'd like to retire some time soon.